 A liter of bottled water contains approximately 240,000 detectable plastic fragments, according to a landmark study published in the Proceedings of the National Academy of Sciences (PNAS, January 2024) by researchers at Columbia and Rutgers universities.
 About 90% of these are nanoplastics -- particles small enough to cross cell membranes and enter the bloodstream.
 The safest alternatives are stainless steel bottles like the Hydro Flask Wide Mouth (~$35), YETI Rambler (~$35), Klean Kanteen TKWide (~$37), and Stanley IceFlow (~$35), or glass bottles like the Lifefactory 22 oz (~$25).
 All of these are made from chemically inert materials that release zero microplastics into your water.
+For a head-to-head comparison of Owala, Stanley, Hydro Flask, and Klean Kanteen on lead and microplastics, see our safest water bottle brands guide.

 This is not a theoretical concern.
 The PNAS study represents a 10 to 100-fold increase over previous estimates of plastic contamination in bottled water.
 Earlier studies could only detect larger microplastics.
 The new technique -- stimulated Raman scattering microscopy -- revealed the nanoplastic particles that previous methods missed entirely.